Computation Alignment: Capacity Approximation without Noise Accumulation: Problem Setting and Notation

 \subsection{Single-Layer Relay Networks}

 We start with a model for a wireless relay network with a single layer.
 This single layer is to be interpreted as a part of a larger relay network, to be introduced formally in Section~\ref{sec:problem_multiple}.
 The single-layer relay network consists of $K$ transmitters and $K$ receivers as depicted in Fig.~\ref{fig:single}.
 We think of the $K$ transmitters as being located at either the source nodes or at the relay nodes in some layer, say $d$, of the larger relay network.
-We think of the $K$ receivers as being located at either the destination nodes or at the relay nodes at layer $d+1$ of the larger relay network.
+We think of the $K$ receivers as being located at the relay nodes at layer $d+1$ of the larger relay network.

 Each transmitter, indexed by $k \in \{1,\ldots, K\}$, has access to a \emph{message} $w_k$ that is generated independently and uniformly over $\{1,\ldots, 2^{TR_k}\}$, where $R_k$ is the \emph{rate} of transmitter $k$.
 Each receiver, indexed by $m \in \{1,\ldots, K\}$, aims to recover a \emph{deterministic function}